 Author - Aaron

-Welcome to my hockey card blog!
-I have been collecting hockey cards (mainly the goalies) since 2005, and I'm a huge Toronto Maple Leafs fan!
+I've been collecting hockey cards (mainly the goalies) since 2005 and I'm a huge Toronto Maple Leafs fan.

 Daniel & Henrik Sedin